 A high level of LDL cholesterol level is another important modifiable risk factor.
 A diet that is high in saturated fats causes LDL cholesterol levels to increase in susceptible people.
 Cholesterol levels also increase as people age and are normally higher in men than in women, although levels increase in women after menopause.
 Several hereditary disorders result in high levels of cholesterol or other fats.
 People with these hereditary disorders can have extremely high levels of cholesterol and (if untreated) die of coronary artery disease at an early age.

-Lowering high LDL cholesterol levels through the use of drugs called statins (see see Lipid-Lowering Drugs) can significantly reduce the risk of heart attacks, strokes, and death.
+Lowering high LDL cholesterol levels through the use of drugs called statins (see see Table: Lipid-Lowering Drugs) can significantly reduce the risk of heart attacks, strokes, and death.

 Not all types of cholesterol increase the risk of atherosclerosis.
 A high level of HDL (good) cholesterol decreases the risk of atherosclerosis, and a low level increases the risk.